jnoat92/IRGS_Trans/README.md

 ## Dependencies
 - All dependencies can be found in [create_virtualenv.sh](job_submission_computecanada/submit_scripts/create_virtualenv.sh)
-- The MAGIC library python wrapper, used to precompute the homogeneous regions, is not publicly available due to existing licensing conflicts that need to be addressed.
+- The MAGIC library python wrapper used to pre-compute homogeneous regions is not publicly available due to existing licensing conflicts that need to be addressed.
 Instead, any other unsupervised segmentation method can be used for ITT.

 ## Running the code